nathanielc/morgoth/sphinx/plugins.rst

 -------------------

-Each type of plugin in Morgoth will require that you extend a base class.
+Each type of plugin in morgoth will require that you extend a base class.
 For example to create a new detector simply write a python class that impletements the :class:`Detector <morgoth.detectors.detector.Detector>` class.